 PYN convenes and collaborates with dozens of organizations, schools and government agencies through partnership efforts aimed at increasing and enhancing opportunities for youth including Project U-Turn, and WorkReady Philadelphia.

 For more information about these partnerships, please contact Stephanie Gambone at 267-502-3726 or email her.

 PYN manages a variety of program models for both in-school and out-of-school youth.

 If you are interested in partnering with PYN to integrate services or curriculum into PYN-funded programs, please contact us to find out more.

 PYN contracts with organizations, (also known as "providers") to operate programs or provide services through an RFP (Request for Proposal) process.
-All RFPs are posted on our website and/or on the Philadelphia Council for College and Career Success website.
+All RFPs are posted on our website.

-Below is a list of past Requests for Proposals issued by the Philadelphia Council for College and Career Success (formerly the Youth Council).
-These are no longer active, but are provided here as reference for anyone interested in learning about these program models and blended funding initiatives, as well as organizations interested in learning the about the Council's procurement process.
+These past Requests for Proposals issued by PYN and its partners are no longer active, but are provided as a reference for those interested in learning more about our program models and blended funding initiatives, as well as our procurement process.